Seahawks safety Jamal Adams embraces ‘opportunity of a lifetime’ in return vs. Giants

 But mostly, he said, he’s looking forward just to being a football player again.

-He said the injury, uncertainty and recovery has given him a newfound appreciation for even the more mundane aspects of NFL life, such as the flying with his teammates to New York, and even taking to the podium to speak to the media.
+He said the injury, uncertainty and recovery has given him a newfound appreciation for even the more mundane aspects of NFL life, such as flying with his teammates to New York, and even taking to the podium to speak to the media.

 “You know, man I haven’t hit anybody in a long time,” he said.
 “So I’m looking forward to it, man, I can tell you that.
 I won’t take a play for granted.
 I won’t take a moment or a second for granted.”